Andrew Schulz: Stand-up comedy

+In 2025, Schulz participated in the Riyadh Comedy Festival in Saudi Arabia.
+Joey Shea, a Saudi-based researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

 Television, film, and web series

-Schulz has hosted or appeared on numerous MTV2 shows, including Jobs That Don't Suck, Guy Code, Guy Court, Girl Code and The Hook Up.
+Schulz has hosted or appeared on numerous MTV and MTV2 shows, including Jobs That Don't Suck, Guy Code, Guy Court, Girl Code and The Hook Up.
 In 2015, he starred in the IFC series Benders.
 He also acted in Amazon's Sneaky Pete (2015, 2017), Hulu's There's Johnny!
 (2017), and HBO's Crashing (2018).
-Schulz appeared in the feature films The Female Brain (2017), Write When You Get Work (2018), and as himself in No Safe Spaces (2019).
+Schulz appeared in the feature films The Female Brain (2017), Write When You Get Work (2018), No Safe Spaces (2019), and the remake of White Men Can't Jump (2023).
 His web series credits include writing and starring in Rise of the Radio Show and The Apartmentship.

 A four-part Netflix special, Schulz Saves America, premiered on December 17, 2020.
-The special was accused of being racist by a few sociopolitical commentators for its Anti-Asian jokes blaming Asians for the COVID-19 pandemic.
-An online petition was created on sign.moveon.org to cancel Schulz's comedy-special.
+The special was criticized for its Anti-Asian jokes blaming Asians for the COVID-19 pandemic.
+In May 2024, Schulz participated in Netflix's The Roast of Tom Brady.

 Podcasts

-Schulz co-hosts two podcasts on Combat Jack's Loud Speakers Network.
+Schulz co-hosts two podcasts on Combat Jack's Loudspeakers Network.
 His best-known podcast is The Brilliant Idiots with fellow MTV2 personality Charlamagne tha God.

-Schulz also hosts Flagrant 2 with his best friends and fellow stand-up comedians Akaash Singh and Mark Gagnon, and video editor AlexxMedia.
+Schulz also hosts Flagrant (formerly Flagrant 2) with his best friends and fellow stand-up comedians, Akaash Singh and Mark Gagnon, and video editor AlexxMedia.
 Since starting the podcast, Singh created a Patreon where the hosts post an additional podcast a week.

+In October 2024 Schulz hosted an episode with then presidential candidate Donald Trump.
+He later went on to defend his actions in the Triggernometry podcast, stating that Democrats were "not cool" and his vote being based on "who gets the most pussy".
+Regarding the controversial quote, Schulz later said "I shouldn’t have said it like that" in an interview with The New York Times.
+Since the 2024 election, Flagrant has featured a variety of politicians and political commentators, such as Bernie Sanders, Pete Buttigieg, and Ro Khanna.

+Schulz appeared on the Full Send Podcast in November 2022, however, due to "drama" and "awkwardness" with co-host Steiny, the podcast wasn't released until July 2023.

 Personal life

 On December 18, 2021, Schulz married Emma Turner in Montecito, California.
+His wife gave birth to a girl, Shiloh Jean Schulz, in February 2024.
+Their daughter was conceived through in vitro fertilization.